reviewboard/reviewboard/docs/manual/admin/configuration/repositories/sos.rst

 You can specify these with the following fields:

+:guilabel:`Connection method`:
+    The method Review Board will use to talk to SOS.
+This will be one of:

+    * :guilabel:`Connect using SSH (local or remote)`

+    * :guilabel:`Local install of SOS`

+    We recommend always using SSH.
+See :ref:`repository-scm-sos-connectivity` above.

+:guilabel:`Connected SSH server`:
+    The hostname and optional port (in ``hostname:port`` form) of the server running SOS and SSH.

+    *This is only available when choosing SSH connection methods.*

+:guilabel:`Connected/licensed user`:
+    The username used to SSH into the server.
+This user must be licensed to use SOS (see :ref:`repository-scm-sos-connectivity` above).

+    *This is only available when choosing SSH connection methods.*

 :guilabel:`SOS installation directory`:
     The absolute path to the SOS installation on the server.

     This is equivalent to :envvar:`CLIOSOFT_DIR` environment variable.

 :guilabel:`SOS license`:
-    The absolute path to the license file for this installation, or the port and host for the license server.
+    The absolute path to the license file for this installation on the target server running SOS, or the port and host for the license server.

     This is equivalent to the :envvar:`CLIOLMD_LICENSE_FILE` or :envvar:`LM_LICENSE_FILE` environment variables.